How much protein do we really need to build muscle?

 When it comes it building muscle, the nutrient that comes at the top of the priority list is protein.
 Protein is the building block for muscle tissue and is essential for growth, repair and maintenance of good health.
 Even if your primary goal isn’t to increase muscle mass, you still need to be aiming for at least 2 grams of protein per kilogram of body weight every day.
 When your primary goal is to increase muscle, then more attention needs to be paid to the timing of your protein feeding.
 To trigger the muscle building mechanisms, you ideally want to be aiming for a protein feed every 3-4 hours.
 The amount of protein you do consume within these feedings does have an impact and you should be aiming to consume approximately 25g of protein, as this is optimal for triggering muscle protein synthesis.

 Additionally, due to the effect training has on the body, it is also important to focus protein around your workouts.
 However, despite what the fitness industry depicts, it isn’t necessary to chug a protein shake the second you put your weights down.
 The other, and equally as important, factor that must be placed at the top of your priority list for building muscle is ensuring you are in a calorie surplus.
-A calorie surplus refers to eating more energy than your body burns on a daily basis, and it is necessary for aiding your body in building new tissue as this is an extremely energy-dependant process.
+A calorie surplus refers to eating more energy than your body burns on a daily basis, and it is necessary for aiding your body in building new tissue as this is an extremely energy-dependent process.

 Now, here are some food ideas specifically around building muscle.
 Remember these foods act as a basic foundation, but the key is to achieve a calorie surplus.